How the Mechanical Properties and Thickness of Glass Affect TPaD Performance: Results

 Without the contact of the artificial finger, the vibration amplitudes of TPaDs vary from 1.8 to 6 $\mu m$ (in Fig. \ref{all:subfig:a}).
 The SLG\_0.4 has the highest vibration amplitude (about 6 $\mu m$), which is about 2 $\mu m$ more than the second-highest vibration amplitude (D263\_0.4).
 As the contact force increases to 1 N, the vibration amplitudes of the TPaDs decrease significantly, especially for the SLG\_0.4, thus also decreasing the friction reduction performance (Figs. \ref{materials:subfig} and \ref{thickness:subfig}).

 Compared to the sharp changes of the vibration amplitude, the real power consumption decreases slightly when increasing the contact force (in Fig. \ref{all:subfig:b}).
 The Gorilla\_0.8 has the highest real power consumption (around 1 Watt).
 The SLG\_0.4 has the lowest real power consumption, less than 0.2 Watt.
-It is worth noting that there is a counterintuitive result: the power consumption of a TPaD decreases as the contact force increases (in Fig. \ref{all:subfig:b}).
+Also, we observe that the power consumption of a TPaD decreases as the contact force increases (in Fig. \ref{all:subfig:b}).
 This will be discussed in more detail in Section \ref{Counterintuitive_section}.